 The rest of the metadata in the Information Package might follow additional agreements which have been made in order to develop specific tools such as, for example, tools to manage archival descriptions in EAD, or for specific Content Information Types like relational databases in the SIARD2 format.

-PART II: Implementation of the Common Specification
+PART II: Implementation of the CS IP

-In this part of the document we present an implementation of the requirements and principles discussed in Part I of this Common Specification.
-The implementation consists of two core elements: a fixed physical structure of a Common Specification Information Package (Chapter 4) and the exact use of metadata in METS and PREMIS format (Chapter 5).
+In this part of the document we present an implementation of the requirements and principles discussed in Part I of the CS IP.
+The implementation consists of two core elements: a fixed physical structure of a CS IP Information Package (Chapter 4) and the exact use of metadata in METS and PREMIS format (Chapter 5).

 As explained above, any implementation is destined to be outdated sooner or later.
-However, the creators of the Common Specification have made their best effort to reuse already available best practices and established core standards, and to carry out intensive discussions within the digital preservation community.
+However, the authors of the CS IP have made their best effort to reuse already available best practices and established core standards, and to carry out intensive discussions within the digital preservation community.
 All of the above should guarantee that the implementation can be used with only minor updates (for example minor updates to metadata elements) throughout the next few decades.

-Common Specification Information Package structure
+CS IP Information Package structure

-The implementation of the conceptual model described in Requirement 3.5 is a fixed physical (folder) structure which follows exactly the components conceptual structure.
+The implementation of the conceptual model described in Requirement 3.6 is a fixed physical (folder) structure which follows exactly the conceptual structure.

 The main reason for such an implementation decision is that a fixed physical folder structure makes it clear for both human users and tools where to find what.
 The main benefit of such a clear decision is that many archival tasks (for example file format risk analysis) can be executed directly on the data portion of the package structure, as opposed to first processing potentially large amounts of metadata for the locations of the files.
 This, in turn, allows for more efficient processing which is valuable in the case of large collections and bulk operations.
 In short, we believe that a fixed folder structure allows for more efficiency and scalability.